 Leave of Absence

-A leave of absence is a temporary stay outside the ICF/IID provided for in the beneficiary’s IHP.
-A leave of absence will not exceed 45 days per fiscal year (July 1 through June 30), and will not exceed 30 consecutive days in any single occurrence.
+A leave of absence is a temporary stay outside the ICF/IID provided for in the beneficiary’s individualized habilitation program (IHP).
+A leave of absence will not exceed 60 days per fiscal year (FY) (July 1 through June 30), and will not exceed 45 consecutive days in any single occurrence.

-Certain leaves of absence will be excluded from the annual 45-day limit as long as the leave does not exceed the 30 consecutive day limit and is included in the written Individualized Health Program (IHP).
+Certain leaves of absence will be excluded from the annual 60-day limit as long as the leave does not exceed the 45 consecutive day limit and is included in the written IHP.
 These exceptions are as follows:

 Special Olympics;